Whalefishin/Manga_Translator/README.md

 python manga_translator.py --help
 ```

+### Parameters worth tuning

+If the quality of the translated pages are less than desirable, it may be helpful to set the `--verbose` flag and inspect the additional debugging outputs, e.g., the individual text boxes, their OCR results, and the translated results in the `OCR` folder under the result dir.

+Below lists some important parameters that may fix your issues with proper tuning:
+- `--contour_size` controls the size of the element used to determine text boxes, expressed as a percentage of the image length.
+Essentially, a bigger contour size means the text boxes are more likely to join each other to form bigger text boxes.
+If the contour size is too small, then each text boxes will be broken into separate parts, and the OCR/translation quality will be bad.
+If the contour size is too big, then you have very large text boxes as unions of several blocks of text, which is also hard for OCR purposes.

+- `--conf_filter_thres` controls the lower bound on the Tesseract OCR confidence before we deem the text box unfit for OCR purposes.
+A biggest value means more text blocks will get filtered out, and some legitimate texts may not be translated; a smaller value means some texts boxes that don't actually contain text may get included, which will be OCR-ed and translated, resulting in random texts floating around the page.
+A good balance for this value is important and depends somewhat on whether you rather leave texts untranslated or have nonsensible texts interfering with the drawing.

-Below are some additional notes on individual modules.
+### Additional notes on individual modules.

-### Text Segmentation
+#### Text Segmentation

-In general, [Manga segmentation](https://github.com/juvian/Manga-Text-Segmentation) seems to work decently well.
+In general, [Manga segmentation](https://github.com/juvian/Manga-Text-Segmentation) works like a charm.

-### OCR
+#### OCR

 [Manga OCR](https://github.com/juvian/Manga-Text-Segmentation) works great and is robust with respect to some noises on the background, i.e., if the text is not originally in a box with white background.
+However, all OCR tools struggle if multiple blocks of texts are joined together into a single box, so it is important to segment and detect the text boxes correctly prior to OCR.

-### Translator
+#### Translator

 Google translation is superior to the other options, and really the only sensible one in most cases.

-### Fonts
+#### Fonts

 Some basic fonts are included in `lib_/fonts`.
 For English, [Komika](https://www.1001fonts.com/komika-font.html) is the closet free font I could find for a typical translated manga.
 Feel free to use your own fonts!